Sure Dividend

 Source: Investor Presentation

-In late October, AAT reported (10/29/24) financial results for the third quarter of fiscal 2024.
-Adjusted same-store net operating income grew 16% year-over-year.
+In early February, AAT reported (2/4/25) financial results for the fourth quarter of fiscal 2024.
+Adjusted same-store net operating income grew 3% but funds from operations (FFO) per share dipped -4% over the prior year’s quarter due to higher interest expense.

 Click here to download our most recent Sure Analysis report on American Assets Trust (AAT) (preview of page 1 of 3 shown below):